paarthsiloiya/console-othello/AI_DOCUMENTATION.md

 While the new AI is strong, it can still be improved:

-1.  **Opening Book**: Use a database of standard openings to play instantly and perfectly for the first 10-15 moves.
-2.  **Pattern Recognition**: Instead of static weights, recognize specific edge and corner patterns (e.g., "Stoner Trap").
+1.  **Pattern Recognition**: Instead of static weights, recognize specific edge and corner patterns (e.g., "Stoner Trap").
-3.  **MCTS (Monte Carlo Tree Search)**: An alternative to MinMax that can be very effective, especially when combined with neural networks (like AlphaZero).
+2.  **MCTS (Monte Carlo Tree Search)**: An alternative to MinMax that can be very effective, especially when combined with neural networks (like AlphaZero).